 You do not need to have an MA in psychology.
 Many of our students come from social sciences and humanities backgrounds with some coursework in psychology.
 Students with a lighter background in psychology may be encouraged to take one or more foundational courses in psychology from another program at CIIS, or at a college in their own community.

-What is the difference between your program and other programs at CIIS, such as Integral Counseling Psychology; the Psychology Doctorate (PsyD); Philosophy and Religion; or East-West Psychology?
+What is the difference between your program and other programs at CIIS (such as Integral Counseling Psychology, Clinical Psychology [PsyD], philosophy and religion programs, or East-West Psychology)?

 Does the program prepare students to become licensed therapists?

 No, the our program does not prepare students for licensure as psychological counselors, psychotherapists, or clinical psychologists.
 However, the degree is designed to serve students who have earned MAs in counseling or psychotherapy.
 Some of these students will pursue further doctoral studies in topics related to counseling psychology, such as integral psychotherapy, somatic psychology, expressive arts therapy, drama therapy, and community mental health.